-How important is an efficient warehouse?
+How important is a proper inventory management system and an efficient warehouse?

 Let me paint you a picture…